 - Medications.
 Several medications are available for treating voice disorders.
 Depending on the cause of your voice disorder, you may need medication to reduce inflammation, treat gastroesophageal reflux or prevent blood vessel regrowth.
 Medications can be taken orally, injected into the vocal cords or applied topically during surgery.

-KTP laser treatment is a state-of-the-art therapy that treats lesions on the vocal cords by cutting off the blood supply to the lesion, allowing the lesion to be removed while preserving the maximum amount of underlying tissue.
+KTP laser treatment is a state-of-the-art therapy that treats lesions on the vocal cords.
+It treats a lesion by cutting off the blood supply to the lesion, allowing the lesion to be removed while preserving the maximum amount of underlying tissue.

 Sometimes one vocal cord may stop moving (become paralyzed).
 If you have one paralyzed vocal cord, you might often complain of hoarseness.
 You might also complain of choking when you drink liquids, but rarely have trouble swallowing solid foods.
 Sometimes the problem goes away with time.

-- Fat or collagen injection.
-Body fat or synthetic collagen is injected, either through your mouth or the skin on your neck, to add bulk to the paralyzed vocal cord or to treat vocal cord weakness.
+- Bulk injection.
+Body fat, collagen, hyaluronic gel or another approved filler substance is injected, either through your mouth or the skin on your neck, to add bulk to the paralyzed vocal cord or to treat vocal cord weakness.
 The material fills the space next to your vocal cord and pushes it closer to your other vocal cord, allowing them to vibrate more closely together.

 - Thyroplasty.
 A small opening is created in the cartilage from the outside of your voice box.
 The doctor inserts an implant through the opening and pushes it against the paralyzed vocal cord, moving it closer to your other vocal cord.